 - 1. For off-site events that originate and/or terminate at the facility of the organization, all drivers must be at least 21 years of age and provide proof of insurance and a current driver's license appropriate to the vehicle.
 The organization must keep this information on file, along with contact information for each driver.
-It is recommended but not required that drivers have a satisfactory DMV record check to be kept on file by the organization. - 2.
-When transporting children or youth in vehicles, two adults must be in each vehicle, except when multiple vehicles travel in a caravan.
+It is recommended but not required that driver have a satisfactory DMV record check to be kept on file by the organization. - 2.
+When transporting children or youth in vehicles, two adults must be in each vehicle, except when multiple vehicles travel in a caravan or when an exception has been authorized in writing by the Safeguarding Minister.
 A roster of children assigned to drivers must include names and contact numbers for all adults and be provided to all drivers. - 3.
 All drivers and riders must comply with state and local laws, including seat belt and cell phone usage. - 4.
 Parents/guardians are responsible for the transportation and safety of their children or youth to and from the facility of the organization or directly to off-site events that do not originate and terminate at the facility.
 This responsibility includes the transportation of any other passengers in their vehicle.